 Meet Pakistan’s barefoot entrepreneurs

-The elite will never help the poor, believes Pakistan’s famous architect Yasmin Lari, so she has spearheaded a project to train beggars to become skilled craftspeople enabling them to earn their own living.
+The elite will never help the poor, believes Pakistan’s famous architect Yasmeen Lari, so she has spearheaded a project to train beggars to become skilled craftspeople enabling them to earn their own living.
 Our DICE Young Storymaker, Adeel Ahmed, reports from Makli in southern Pakistan.

 There was a time when Marbee (pictured top, next to one of her sons) used to spend the better part of her days begging on roads and near crowded bazaars under the scorching sun in one of southern Pakistan’s poorest regions.